-Dutch conductor Otto Tausk is the incoming Music Director of the Vancouver Symphony Orchestra from 2018/2019, where the arrival of his infectiously energetic talent is keenly anticipated.
-He also serves as Artistic Advisor of the VSO School of Music.
-Until spring 2018, Tausk was Music Director of the Opera Theatre and Tonhalle orchestra St Gallen, Switzerland.
-He appears as a guest conductor with such orchestras as Concertgebouw Orchestra, Rotterdam Philharmonic, Danish National Symphony Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, Los Angeles Philharmonic, Melbourne Symphony, the Orchestra of the Mariinsky Theatre, the orchestras of Perth, Tasmania, Auckland and the BBC National Orchestra of Wales and BBC Scottish symphonies.
+Dutch conductor Otto Tausk is the Music Director of the Vancouver Symphony Orchestra, now in his second season, and serves as Artistic Advisor of the VSO School of Music.
+Until spring 2018, Tausk was Music Director of the Opera Theatre and Tonhalle orchestra St Gallen.
+He appears as a guest with such orchestras as Concertgebouw Orchestra, Rotterdam Philharmonic, Danish National Symphony Orchestra, Orchestra Sinfonica di Milano Giuseppe Verdi, Los Angeles Philharmonic, Melbourne Symphony, the Orchestra of the Mariinsky Theatre, the orchestras of Perth, Tasmania, Auckland, BBC Scottish Symphony and BBC National Orchestra of Wales, with whom he made his BBC Proms debut last season.
 He is a hugely respected musical personality in his native Holland, working with all its major orchestras and composers.

-The 2018/2019 season begins with Tausk’s London concert debut at the BBC Proms, conducting the BBC National Orchestra of Wales.
-He furthermore continues guest relationships with the National Orchestra of Belgium, Netherlands Radio Philharmonic and Dutch National Opera, and makes debut performances with New Jersey Symphony and Orquesta de Valencia.
-In the opera pit in St Gallen, Tausk has recently conducted the world premiere of Anna Maske, by Swiss composer David Philip Hefti, the Swiss premiere of George Benjamin’s Written on Skin, Korngold’s Die Tote Stadt, and other titles including Don Giovanni, Die Entführung aus dem Serail, Eugene Onegin, West Side Story, Lohengrin, and Ariadne auf Naxos.
-In Vancouver he has programmes planned in the current season with soloists such as James Ehnes, Renée Fleming, the Jussen Brothers and Itzhak Perlman, to name a few.
+In the opera pit in St Gallen, Tausk conducted the world premiere of Annas Maske, by Swiss composer David Philip Hefti, the Swiss premiere of George Benjamin’s Written on Skin, Korngold’s Die tote Stadt and other titles including Don Giovanni, Die Entführung aus dem Serail, Eugene Onegin, West Side Story, Lohengrin and Ariadne auf Naxos.
+Tausk will conduct Michel van der Aa’s new opera in the 20/21 season, with the world premiere at Dutch National Opera, plus further appearances with the other co-commissioning parties.